SsagatroNN/Java-Exploration-Repo/README.md

 There are two external jars included in this project, both can be found in the lib folder.
 They are added to classpath during compilation adn runtime.

 ## XML-Parsing
 There are two main types of parsers, DOM parsers and SAX parsers.

-DOM parsers :
+DOM parsers:
--Javas DOM Parser
+- Javas DOM Parser
--JDOM Parser
+- JDOM Parser
--DOM4j Parser
+- DOM4j Parser

 SAX parsers:
--SAX Parser
+- SAX Parser
--StAX Parser
+- StAX Parser

 There are some other API's which handle XML Parsing such as JAXB and XSLT API's.